survivejs/site/drafts/dll-interview.md

   <p>able to be used in only 1 line (dozens of examples work for the proof-of-concept)...</p>
   <code>require('fliphub').init({entry: './src/index.js'}).build()</code>
   <h2>Depreciated...</h2>
-  <p>it turned out to be much too big of a project with endless & very high maintainability since it would have to stay up to date with the changing api of those external bundler dependencies</p>
+  <p>it turned out to be much too big of a project with endless and very high maintainability since it would have to stay up to date with the changing api of those external bundler dependencies</p>

 </details>and found there was no webpack documentation for the [DllPlugin](https://webpack.js.org/plugins/dll-plugin), so as I researched, experimented, wrote the documentation, I discovered how powerful it was, but also how extremely clunky the config required to use it was.